About Abreu Vineyards

-The cabernet-driven blends, from the meticulous properties of Madrona Ranch, Cappella, Las Posadas and Thorevilos, are proof of his long-honed expertise as to what makes one vineyard exceptional, and another just great.
+The cabernet-driven blends, from the meticulous properties of Madrona Ranch, Cappella, Las Posadas and Thorevilos, are proof of his long-honed expertise as to what makes one vineyard truly exceptional, and another just great.

 Five wines are produced, all in very small quantities.
-Madrona Ranch, Thorevilos, Capella and Las Posadas are single vineyard sites and Rothwell Hyde is a blend of all sites.
+Madrona Ranch, Thorevilos, Capella and Las Posadas are single vineyards and Rothwell Hyde is a blend of all sites.
 Low yields, two sortings and co-fermentation by varietal and vineyard block are what makes these wines truly unique; 100 barrels are refined down to only 12,000 bottles.

 The four individual vineyard sites are set apart by their differences.
 For Rothwell Hyde, they combine to showcase who we are as a collective and what we do as a company.
 It is not only having total control of the winegrowing process but also the freedom to embrace each vintage and explore the possibilities of a given year.
 Rothwell Hyde is truest expression of the vintage, a wine that defines Abreu to the core.

 On the west side of St. Helena, Cappella sits atop an old riverbed of gravels next to Spring Creek which trickles down from the Mayacamas mountains.
 The texture from the back half of the 6-acre vineyard forms the core of Cappella while the front section to the north adds depth and richness.
 The vines weathered the extreme heat of 2017 well due to intense canopy management and the use of shade cloth.
 The total yield was down considerably however the resulting wine retained all of the signature texture and freshness that makes Cappella so distinct.

 Out of 12 barrels produced, the blend was whittled down to a mere 8.5 barrels comprised of 70% Cabernet Sauvignon, 15% Cabernet Franc and 15% Petit Verdot.